Deferred Benefits (for former members of PPS 2006)

 If this is the case, an election to transfer must be made within 12 months of becoming eligible to join the new scheme otherwise you will lose the right to preferential terms.

 It is therefore important that if you are considering a transfer of your deferred benefits, you need to contact your new pension provider as soon as possible to confirm your eligibility to transfer and the associated timescales.

 If you die before your benefits come into payment, there are benefits payable to eligible dependants.

-Details of the pensions payable to adult survivors, as well as children, can be found in the ‘Death Benefits’ area, but in brief PPS 2006 pays dependents’ pensions to spouses, civil partners and nominated cohabiting partners (who meets the criteria to receive a partner’s pension) equal to half of the member’s deferred pension (albeit pensions for civil partners and nominated partners will be based on the member’s service from April 1988 only).
+Details of the pensions payable to adult survivors, as well as children, can be found in the ‘Death Benefits’ area, but in brief PPS 2006 pays dependents’ pensions to spouses, civil partners and nominated cohabiting partners (who meets the criteria to receive a partner’s pension) equal to half of your deferred pension (albeit pensions for civil partners and nominated partners will be based on your service from April 1988 only).

 PPS 2006 does not pay a death grant (lump sum) following the death of a deferred member.

 If a court has issued a Pension Sharing Order, your pension, lump sum and survivors’ benefits are reduced to reflect the percentage of their pension rights allocated to their ex-spouse.